plume-lib/run-google-java-format/README.md

  * This project creates better formatting for [type annotations](https://github.com/google/google-java-format/issues/5).
  * This project creates better formatting for [annotations in comments](https://types.cs.washington.edu/checker-framework/current/checker-framework-manual.html#annotations-in-comments).
  * This project can check whether a file is properly formatted, which is desirable in a pre-commit hook.
-   (Update: Version 1.5 of GJF can do this, but not everyone is ready to upgrade to that version.
-One reason is that versions 1.2 and later require Java 8.
+   (Update: Version 1.5 of GJF can do this, but it is not cognizant of the better formatting that this project does.)
-   Another reason is that version 1.4 and later wrap long `//` comments, so upgrading past 1.3 requires a one-time investment of time to adjust comment formatting.)
  * This project has a handy script to reformat code; by contrast, GJF requires a long, hard-to-remember command line.
- * This project is periodically updated; by contrast, you have to remember to update your GJF installation periodically.
-(You can also control which version is used; see "Customization" below.)
+ * You can run this project in a way that automatically uses the latest version of GJF, if you wish, without having to remember to update your GJF installation periodically.
+(You can also control which version of GJF this project uses; see "Customization" below.)

 The `run-google-java-format.py` and `check-google-java-format.py` scripts provide these enhancements over plain google-java-format.